Barça

 VIP seats, Camp Nou reopening, and Lewandowski's departure

-VIP seats, Camp Nou reopening, and Lewandowski's departureThese operations not only allow entry into the 1:1 rule but also provide some room to register new players.
-For now, the figure has not yet been disclosed, but between everything Barça has already accumulated and the hypothetical departures of players like Marc Casadó, Jules Koundé, or Alejandro Baldé – for whom offers will be considered – the club and La Liga anticipate a summer like those before the pandemic.
-If until recently those in the league's corridors insisted that Barça "is in a very bad way", they now say that "they will be able to sign well".
+'Vip' seats, Camp Nou reopening and Lewandowski's departureThese operations not only allow us to enter the 1:1 rule, but also to have some margin to register new players.
+For now, the figure has not yet been disclosed, but between everything Barça has already accumulated and the hypothetical departures of players like Marc Casadó, Jules Koundé or Alejandro Balde – for whom offers will be heard – the club and La Liga foresee a summer like before the pandemic.
+If until recently in the corridors of the employers' association they insisted that Barça "is very screwed up", now they say that "it will be able to sign well".

 Cargando